-That means you need your website or mobile app to be fast to delight visitors.
-To speed up your web assets, you need a CDN.
+Online consumers are known to abandon web pages with slow load times — that means you need your website or mobile app to be fast to delight visitors.
+To speed up your web assets, you need a content delivery network (CDN).

 To understand what a CDN is, imagine you have a website hosted on a server in Denver, Colorado.
 We don't often think about websites as being in a physical location because the internet makes it seem everywhere, but a website and all of its content assets have to be based in what's called an origin server.